 From their beginnings as “Monaro Mall” in the 60s, Canberra Centre has set the benchmark for innovation and style.
 Declared open by Sir Robert Menzies in 1963, the Centre introduced a new concept to Australian retail as the first fully enclosed shopping mall.

-See signature exhibitions, attend designer activations, a design bar, artist installations and the festival party in and around the award-winning heritage architecture of iconic Monaro Mall in the Canberra Centre.
+See signature exhibitions, attend designer activations, a design bar and artist installations in and around the award-winning heritage architecture of iconic Monaro Mall in the Canberra Centre.

 The Australian Government, through the NCA, has a direct interest in developing and maintaining the National Capital as an asset in which all Australians have a major investment.
 These assets include places like Lake Burley Griffin, the National Carillon, ANZAC Parade, Commonwealth Park and the Parliamentary Triangle, and represent some of the Capital’s most nationally and culturally significant landscapes and attractions.